PACO: Global Signal Restoration via PAtch COnsensus: PACO: The PAtch COnsensus problem

-In words, after projection, the $i$-th element of all vectors that have a copy of it will be the average of the values that element had on those vectors before projection.
-As we will be dealing only with the latter case, we will use $C$ to refer to the general consensus set defined in~\refeq{eq:consensus-set} hereafter.
+In words, after projection, the $i$-th element of all vectors that include $i$ in their corresponding set $c_j$ will be the average of the values of the $i$-th elements on those vectors before projection.